Let me begin with a significant disclaimer:

 I’m just not willing to make a Deal with the Devil for them.

 One wonders about some of our leaders, home and abroad…

 As mentioned above, one translation can be found at esotericarchives.com.
 It is provided by Joseph H. Peterson.

 Tarl Warwick is another frequently cited translator.
 Warwick’s translation goes under the title The Grand Grimoire: The Red Dragon; Tarl is another prolific writer and blogger on all things occult (and political).

-Finally, in case your wondering if there’s a definitive edition of the Red Dragon, the answer is yes!
+Finally, in case you’re wondering if there’s a definitive edition of the Red Dragon, the answer is yes!
 Unfortunately, it requires access to the Vatican Secret Archives.
-The Church has acknowledged possession of the text in four volumes, but as it location implies, it is not open to the public.
+The Church has acknowledged possession of the text in four volumes, but as its location implies, it is not open to the public.

 For more on Deals with the Devil, check out our earlier post, Trivia and the Devil’s Blues.